-CEOs of essential companies must prepare for the NIS2 Directive on cybersecurity, whose deadline for transposition is October 17.
+CEOs of essential companies must prepare for the NIS2 Directive on cybersecurity, whose transposition was implemented on October 17.

 Cybersecurity is an outstanding issue in the business landscape, as highlighted by the wave of cyberattacks that occurred during the summer.
 Telefónica, Santander, Iberdrola, El Corte Inglés, Air Europa, Decathlon, Ticketmaster and Alcampo are just a few of the major companies affected.
 The fact that these large companies have fallen victim to such crimes underscores the challenge of implementing effective security measures amid high vulnerability.
 It’s important to note that, according to a study by technology firm Pandora FMS based on data from the National Cybersecurity Institute (INCIBE), Spanish strategic sectors are more threatened than ever.
 The energy, banking, and transportation sectors account for 25% of attempted attacks.